optus23/Game-Tutorial---Research-Project/docs/index.md

 ### Super Mario Bros, example

-(place a picture of mario in the start)
+(place a picture of mario in the start) done

 The first thing you find is a simple screen, with a small background.
 Sooner or later you will see that you have hands and that there are buttons, you will discover that by doing it you can do things.
 Once time you move around, you will realize that you are located on the left side of the screen, therefore, as an invisible wall does not allow you to pass, you will go to the right.

-(place a picture of a interrogative block)
+(place a picture of a interrogative block) done

 We move to the right, and the first thing we see is a blinking question block that prompts us to go to it.

-(place a picture of a gumpa in level 1 mario)
+(place a picture of a gumpa in level 1 mario) done

 But, just upon arrival, the next thing that appears on the screen is a monster with a face of hostility.
 It moves to the left, that makes us go back to the invisible wall we mentioned.
 We die Since the beginning of the level is close, the punishment is not very big, so we try again.

-(place a picture of mario jumpin into a gumpa)
+(place a picture of mario jumpin into a gumpa) done

 Now it's time to try new things.
 The player sees that there is a big red button (NES), and that when pressed the player jumps.
 So, he tries to jump on top of the enemy and kills him.
 WUALA!

-(place a photo of the champi)
+(place a photo of the champi) done

 When jumping on one of the blinking blocks we see that a strange mushroom with the same form of the enemie comes out in motion.
 The mushroom falls and teaches us that objects have free fall, bounces and goes towards us.
 We try to jump into it like the enemy before, but  we see that it makes our character's grow.